 Our executive compensation programs reflect the belief that the amount earned by our executives must, to a significant extent, depend on achieving rigorous Company, business unit and individual performance objectives designed to enhance shareholder value.
-This illustration shows the payouts as a percentage of target under our performance-based annual and long-term incentive programs and total return to shareholders over the last five years.
-As described on page 25, in 2015, we changed the length of our performance-based long-term award periods from four to three years.
-As a result, two long-term performance periods ended on December 31, 2017.
-Awards for each period were earned at 25% of target.
+The illustration below shows the payouts as a percentage of target under our performance-based short- and long-term incentive programs and total return to shareholders over the last five years.
+In 2015, we changed the length of our performance-based long-term award periods from four to three years.
+As a result, two long-term performance periods ended on December 31, 2017 and awards for each period were earned at 25% of target.
+In 2016, we changed the long-term incentive plan performance criteria from Adjusted Earnings per Share growth and Cash Flow Return on Gross Capital (weighted equally) to relative Total Shareholder Return.
+The first TSR-based award period began on January 1, 2016 and ended on December 31, 2018.
+More information about our short- and long-term incentive programs can be found on page 31.

-The table illustrates the correlation between pay and the performance we are delivering to our shareholders.
+The following illustration shows the correlation between pay and the performance we are delivering to our shareholders.